 For further shapes please take a look at the Dark Grey #600 range on this page: EVEFLEX TECHNIK Mounted Rubber Polishing Burrs and the Dark Grey #600 polisher on this page: EVEFLEX TECHNIK Unmounted Rubber Polishers

-These are high quality dental rubber abrasives which are mounted on a 2.35mm shank, medium grit.
-They will be a nice addition to your tool set for working on jewellery making, glass engraving and craft projects for smoothing and polishing metals, enamels, glass and acrylic.
+These are high quality dental rubber abrasives which are mounted on a 2.35mm shank.
+They will be a nice addition to your tool set for working on jewellery making, glass engraving and craft projects for smoothing and polishing metals, enamels, glass, plastics and acrylics.

 Can be used on non-ferrous metals such as chrome, titanium, platinum, gold and silver.
 Plus steel and stainless steel, resin,enamel, acrylics and glass

 - Produces a slight lustre

 - For use with hand held drill, micro motor or pendant drill